Posts

 UK Economy: Productivity vs Growth

-I first published this mini-review in July of last year - since the employment situation has worsened significantly since then, I've recently updated it to reflect recent developments and the prospects for our economic recovery.
+I first published this mini-review in July 2022 - a 'lot of water has passed under the bridge' since then, with a new and highly unpopular government in place and already faltering.
+The employment situation has worsened significantly since then due to the NI surchares leveled on Business in October 2024.
+I've recently updated it to reflect recent developments and the prospects for our economic recovery.
+There has been little or no progress on addressing our low productivity and high benefits dependency amongst the working age population.
 It's important for the sake of our economy and our children's futures that we address our poor productivity as a nation.
 We can only hope to do this if we make maximum use of our home-grown talent.
 It's important that we now include more of our older workers in our workforce, whether they have retired or not, and we can only tempt them out of their 'economic inactivity' by providing strong incentives.
-The following article will I hope provide some practical suggestions on how we might do this.
-UK Government has, somewhat belatedly, declared this as a priority - time will tell whether they (or indeed their successors!) are prepared to put their (i.e. our) money and resources where their mouths are... -------------------------------------
+The following arti...

 Universal Pensioner Benefits: Post Budget Update

-Now that the dust is starting to settle after Reeves’ so-called ‘Halloween Nightmare’ budget, let’s take a look at what actually happened to pensioner benefits…and what we might expect to happen in future.
+Editor's note: Please see the recent update at the end of this text for analysis of the Winter Fuel reversal announcement in in June 2025, and its implications..... ----------------------------- Now that the dust is starting to settle after Reeves’ so-called ‘Halloween Nightmare’ budget, let’s take a look at what actually happened to pensioner benefits…and what we might expect to happen in future.
 We all know about the loss of the Winter Fuel Payment for the majority of pensioners – you would have had to have been living on Mars for the last 3 months not to.
-Starmer is not yet out of the woods on that one, although it’s unlikely he will give way without an adverse judgement in the courts, and he will doubtless fight to defeat any attempt to force an about-turn, since the loss of face involved would be too great for him to bear, both politically and personally.
-The overwhelming adverse reaction to the move, and in particular to the way it was announced and justified, will have been noted, however, and I think this has probably been responsible for restraint on any further cuts – so far.….
-It remains to be seen whether we will ever get universal WF payments back – if t
+Although he obviously thinks it's 'done and dusted', Starmer is not yet out of the woods on that one, although it’s unlikely he will give way without an adverse judgement in the courts, and he will doubtless fight to defeat any attempt to force an about-turn, since the loss of face involved would be too great for him to bear, both politically and personally.
+The overwhelming adverse reaction to the move, and...

 What’s Wrong with Our UK Tax System ?